Can I offset my ecological footprint with trees?

 How does planting trees empower women?

-How do you protect the planting areas from fires or droughts?
+How do you spend the money from my contribution?

 Can we visit our project?